 “There was a duha in the street as I had lunch today, moving goods like a stock animal.
 Several people called the fellow by the same name: ‘Romin.’
 Is that some special address?”

 “No, Lady Ahma.”
 It furrowed its brow.
 “Not for the duha.”

 “So it was a name?”

 “Perhaps.
-A duha owns nothing, and it would lose everything when made into duha, to be made into nothing…” It frowned.
+A duha owns nothing and would lose everything when made into duha, to be made into nothing.”
+It frowned.
 “That duha would not have responded, for it would be punished.”

 “A form of mockery for what once was.”

 “Yes, Lady Ahma.”
 It bowed its head.
-“But more often, many others become ‘duha,‘ for it is safer.”
+“More often, many others become ‘duha,’ for it is safer.”

 “You don’t look like a criminal.”
 She gestured towards the fringe of her robe.
 “Sit with me.”